Skip to main content Skip to navigation

 <span>$149.99</span>

-<!-- The <del> element would also be a good choice instead of <s> -->
+<!-- The <del> element could also be a good choice instead of <s> -->

 <s>$169.99</s>